-Private Investment in Thailand decreased to -3.50 percent in March from 1.90 percent in February of 2026.
-Private Investment in Thailand averaged 0.46 percent from 2000 until 2026, reaching an all time high of 23.50 percent in October of 2012 and a record low of -49.70 percent in January of 2010.
+Private Investment in Thailand decreased to -5 percent in April from -3.50 percent in March of 2026.
+Private Investment in Thailand averaged 0.45 percent from 2000 until 2026, reaching an all time high of 23.50 percent in October of 2012 and a record low of -49.70 percent in January of 2010.
 This page provides - Thailand Private Investment- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Thailand Private Investment - data, historical chart, forecasts and calendar of releases - was last updated on May of 2026.
+Thailand Private Investment - data, historical chart, forecasts and calendar of releases - was last updated on June of 2026.

-Private Investment in Thailand decreased to -3.50 percent in March from 1.90 percent in February of 2026.
+Private Investment in Thailand decreased to -5 percent in April from -3.50 percent in March of 2026.
 Private Investment in Thailand is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Thailand Private Investment is projected to trend around 0.20 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast